All information regarding Reddish Vale Nursery School can be found in our Nursery Prospectus. CLICK HERE to read a copy.

 - If a child acts in an unacceptable manner the staff will discuss the behaviour with them and if necessary remove them from the situation, so they understand there is a consequence for their actions.

-- We want to equip the children with the skills to cooperate and negotiate with others.
+- We support the children to develop the necessary skills to cooperate and negotiate with others.

-- We discuss what has happened so the incident will not reoccur.
-You know and understand your child better than anyone, and we are keen to share strategies which work for you at home and discuss the approaches we use at nursery so we are supporting your child in a consistent way.
+- You know and understand your child better than anyone, and we are keen to share strategies which work for you at home and discuss the approaches we use at nursery so we are supporting your child in a consistent way.

 - We work closely with you to provide the best opportunities and experiences for your child.